CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

  (Dr. Kenneth H Cooper, The New Aerobics, 1978, compares building muscle nerves and blood vessels to building new roads.
 The entire network must be finished before any of it can be used.)

 Be prepared to stall every time you increase the speed.
 Some increases will be worse than others.
-Leslie recommends pushing all passages to 20% error rate.
-Swem recommends even faster.
-“Push the speed up to twice as fast as you can actually write it, and make an heroic effort to get something down for every word.
-It will not be good shorthand that you write, but it will serve to jar your hand out of its habit of sluggishness.”
-He warns not to attempt this before 140wpm, no more than once a month, and to “always end a session of this sort with a goodly amount of precision practice to offset the shattering tendencies of forced speed.”

 Push each passage as far as it will go, but do not waste time pushing it farther.
 Some are harder than others.
 (If more than one passage in five is hard, you are going too fast.)
 It is better to practice all the building blocks in a variety of combinations than to perfect a few.
 In the same vein, some are easier than others.
 Use these to practice going even faster.

+Leslie recommends pushing all passages to 20% error rate.
+Swem recommends even faster when you need to break a rut.
+“Push the speed up to twice as fast as you can actually write it, and make an heroic effort to get something down for every word.
+It will not be good shorthand that you write, but it will serve to jar your hand out of its habit of sluggishness.”
+He warns not to attempt this before 140wpm, no more than once a month, and to “always end a session of this sort with a goodly amount of precision practice to offset the shattering tendencies of forced speed.”

 The total repetitions for easy and hard passages will be about the same.
 The only difference is your final speed and accuracy.
 (That may change when you graduate from this course and move to Swem’s.)

 ## Building Endurance

+Swem says to begin his Systematic Speed Course at 80-100wpm for 5 minutes, but until now you've mostly done shorter exercises.

 Your speed will go down for longer passages.
 This is normal.

-Swem says to begin his Systematic Speed Course at 80-100wpm for five minutes, but until now you've been doing shorter dictations.
+Long dictations penalize slow sections more; you can't catch up when the voice stops.
+They also require longer attention span, which you need to build.
+Lastly, poor posture and tension and pen grip will start to become problems because you can't rest as often.

 ### Good Textbook

 If your textbook has material keyed to each chapter, trust it.
+Dictation length will go up at a reasonable speed.
 Both Cricket's and Swem's methods for dictation practice will automatically adjust speed for easy or difficult passages.
 If you notice in advance that a passage is short, consider raising your key speeds to reach the top speed with fewer repetitions.

 ### Other Textbooks